 Respect Your Coaches

-This comes in a few different ways, but here are the biggest ones.- When your coach is talking, listen!
+- When your coach is talking, listen!
 It’s important to listen, be attentive and ask questions when necessary to ensure you and your teammates are receiving the best coaching available!

 - Respect your coaches time.
 Arrive early to class, if you are late by chance then apologise to your coach and get straight into your training!